Kausalya: Marriage and Rama's birth

 In the Balakanda chapter of the Ramayana, Kausalya first appears.
-She performs the asvamedha yagna alongside Dasharatha and his two other wives in hopes of blessings for sons (they had a daughter, Shanta, who was given up for adoption).
+She performs the Putra kāmeshti yajna alongside Dasharatha and his two other wives in hopes of blessings for sons (they had a daughter, Shanta, who was given up for adoption).
 At this sacrifice led by Rishyasringa, a divine being presents Dasharatha with a golden bowl filled with a payasam (a milk delicacy) prepared by the gods.
 Dasharatha offers half of this divine food to Kausalya, a quarter to Sumitra (i.e., literally 'half of that which remained'), an eighth to Kaikeyi (i.e., again, 'half of that which remained'), and then, upon reflection, gives the final eighth to Sumitra again.
 Consequently, Kausalya gives birth to the prince Rama, Kaikeyi to Bharata and Sumitra to royal twins, Lakshmana and Satrughna.
 Rama is well known in Hinduism as an avatar of Vishnu and is the central character of the Ramayana.

 In the Ayodhyakanda chapter of the Ramayana, Kausalya is described as “the best of women” due to her pious nature.